 Go/no-go: State of a unit or product.
 Two parameters are possible: go (conforms to specifications) and no-go (does not conform to specifications).

-Green Belt (GB): An employee who has been trained in the Six Sigma improvement method and will lead a process improvement or quality improvement team as part of his or her full-time job.
+Green Belt (GB): An employee who has been trained in the Six Sigma improvement method and can lead a process improvement or quality improvement team as part of his or her full-time job.

 Group dynamic: The interaction (behavior) of individuals within a team meeting.